 May 3, 2011 - Two sources tell CNN that, during a briefing, CIA Director Leon Panetta said that Pakistani officials either “were involved or incompetent.
 Neither place is a good place to be.”

-May 3, 2011 - Taliban spokesman Zabiullah Mojahed releases a statement saying, "Obama has not got any strong evidence that can prove his claim over killing of the Sheikh Osama bin Laden...
-And secondly, the closest sources for Sheikh Osama bin Laden have not confirmed" the death.
+May 3, 2011 - Taliban spokesman Zabiullah Mojahed releases a statement, “Obama has not got any strong evidence that can prove his claim over killing of the Sheikh Osama bin Laden… And secondly, the closest sources for Sheikh Osama bin Laden have not confirmed” the death.

-May 4, 2011 - A Pakistani intelligence source tells CNN that there were five fatalities during the raid, all men.
-They are bin Laden, bin Laden's son and three other men.
+May 4, 2011 - A Pakistani intelligence source tells CNN that there were five fatalities during the raid, all men: Osama bin Laden, bin Laden’s son and three other men.
 This conflicts with the White House statement that a woman died during the raid.

 May 6, 2011 - Al Qaeda confirms bin Laden’s death, in a statement on jihadist forums.

 May 13, 2011 - It is revealed that a large amount of pornography was seized from the Abbottabad compound during the raid.
-It is unclear who it belonged to.
+It is unclear to whom it belonged.

-May 13, 2011 - A U.S. military official tells CNN that the Navy Seal team who carried out the bin Laden raid was wearing helmet-mounted digital cameras that recorded the mission.
+May 13, 2011 - A US military official tells CNN the Navy Seal team who carried out the bin Laden raid wore helmet-mounted digital cameras that recorded the mission.

-May 17, 2011 - Sen. John Kerry announces that Pakistan will return the tail of the U.S. helicopter damaged during the raid that killed Osama bin Laden.
+May 17, 2011 - Senator John Kerry announces that Pakistan will return the tail of the US helicopter damaged during the raid.